wisconsin545/Lending-Club-Predictive-Modeling/README.md

-# Lending-Club-Predictive-Modeling
+# Lending-Club-Predictive-Modeling - Art Taylor and Daniel Prusinski
-The goal here was to create a loan ingestion pathway from Lending Club's API and use a rules engine to buy peer to peer loans based on our predictive models.
+The goal here was to create a loan ingestion pathway from Lending Club's API and use a rules engine to buy peer to peer loans based on our predictive models. *Special thanks to Reed Thunstrom for the Python coaching.

  # Lending club loan parser
 This is an engine to parse both lending club loans and secondary market notes.